Employers Can Protect Employee Eye Health Too

 To protect workers’ vision health, the American Optometric Association recommends making sure that screens are the proper height, adjusting brightness and refresh rates to make screen readouts easier on the eyes, and making sure workers get breaks for their eyes every hour, preferably ones that make the eyes look far away.
 Workers should also wear their corrective lenses if they are near-sighted, and see a trained optometrist if they suspect they may need glasses for computer work.

 At The Law Offices of Wayne Grant, P.C., our dedicated Atlanta personal injury lawyers have helped many injured workers seek the compensation they deserve after a defective product or negligent third party caused a workplace injury or occupational illness.
-If you’ve been injured at work, give us a call today at (404) 995-3955.
+If you’ve suffered an eye injury at work, give us a call today at (404) 995-3955.
 Your initial consultation is free, and we keep your information completely confidential.

 Contact us today for a free and comprehensive case evaluation.